pallets/flask/docs/unicode.rst

 Absolutely, Positively Must Know About Unicode and Character Sets
 <http://www.joelonsoftware.com/articles/Unicode.html>`_.
 This part of the
-documentation just tries to cover the very basics so that you have a pleasent experience with unicode related things.
+documentation just tries to cover the very basics so that you have a pleasant experience with unicode related things.

 Automatic Conversion
 --------------------